Egypt Church Blasts: Two Palm Sunday Bombings Kill At Least 31 Worshippers, Say Reports

-An explosion rocked a church in the northern part of Cairo, Egypt on Palm Sunday killing over two dozen worshippers, according to several reports.
+An explosion rocked a church in the northern part of Cairo, Egypt, on Palm Sunday killing over two dozen worshippers, according to several reports.
 Dozens were wounded in the bomb blast that appears to be a direct attack on Coptic Christians in the region, officials said.
 Just hours later, a suicide bombing reportedly took place in front of another Egyptian Christian church.

 According to USA Today, at least 25 church worshippers are dead and 71 others were wounded at a church located in the Nile Delta town of Tanta.
 This is the latest in a series of attacks on Egypt’s Christian minority.
 The news media outlet reports that the bombing comes only weeks before Pope Francis is slated to visit Egypt.